Chicken Francese – Italian-American one pan dish of breaded chicken cutlets simmered in a lemon, white wine and butter sauce.

 Return chicken to the pan.
 Cook until heated through.

-Serve Chicken Francese over pasta, rice, potaoes or other vegetables.
+Serve Chicken Francese with pasta, rice, potaoes or other vegetables.

 *or substitute white wine with 1/4 cup chicken stock